dkarkada/mupify/README.md

 $\mu\mathrm{P}$-ify your pytorch models!
 It's super easy: just initialize your model and SGD optimizer as you normally would, then pass them both to `mupify`.
 They'll be modified in-place so that the forward/backward passes reflect the $\mu\mathrm{P}$ training regime (or lazy regime if you choose)... modulo finite-width corrections.
 See `example.ipynb` for a tutorial.

+If you use this in a research project, please consider citing https://arxiv.org/abs/2404.19719!

 Not intended for use with any of the following:
 * Adaptive optimizers.
 (SGD + momentum and/or weight decay are fine.)
 * Linear layers other than dense linear layers or 2d convolutions.